 - handfull parsley finely chopped

 - Heat oil in a dutch oven or frying pan.
 You will want to have a spatter lid.
+You'll know when it's hot enough if you a drop of water sizzles.

 - You can use a deep fryer and a lot more oil to do a quicker flash fry, but I don't find that practical for a home cook, and this will get the same results.